JUUL Lawsuits Heat Up Across the Country

 These JUUL lawsuits allege that the e-cigarette manufacturer intentionally marketed addictive and potentially harmful products to minors while downplaying known health risks.

-This week, the Food & Drug Administration (FDA) accused the company of violating regulations by promoting its JUUL e-cigarettes as a healthier option than traditional tobacco-burning cigarettes.
+The Food & Drug Administration (FDA) has accused the company of violating regulations by promoting its JUUL e-cigarettes as a healthier option than traditional tobacco-burning cigarettes.

 What is a JUUL?